2025–26 Texas's 18th congressional district special election

-A special election to determine the member of the United States House of Representatives for Texas's 18th congressional district was held on November 4, 2025.
+The 2025–26 Texas's 18th congressional district special election to determine the member of the United States House of Representatives for Texas's 18th congressional district was held on November 4, 2025.
 The seat became vacant following the death of Democrat Sylvester Turner on March 5, 2025.
 It is considered a safely Democratic district.
-This was the second special election to this seat in almost one year, the first being held in November 2024 after the July 2024 death of Rep. Sheila Jackson Lee.
+This was the second special election to this seat in almost one year, the first being held in November 2024 after the July 2024 death of Representative Sheila Jackson Lee.

 No candidate received a majority of the vote in the first round, leading to a runoff between the top two candidates: county attorney Christian Menefee and former city councilwoman Amanda Edwards.
-The runoff election is scheduled to be held on January 31, 2026 and the winner will succeed Turner to finish the term.
+The runoff election was held on January 31, 2026 and Menefee was selected to succeed Turner to finish the term.

 Background

-Incumbent Sylvester Turner died in office on March 5, 2025, from health complications, according to a statement released by his family.
+Incumbent Sylvester Turner died in office on March 5, 2025 from health complications, according to a statement released by his family.
 Turner was elected in 2024 to Congress after serving as a two-term mayor of Houston.
 District 18 is a deeply blue urban district, with Turner winning the district with 69.4% of the vote.
 More than a month later, Governor Greg Abbott called for the special election to take place on November 4.
 Texas has no legal deadline for when special elections must take place, and many Democrats criticized Abbott, alleging he intentionally delayed the election to aid congressional Republicans, who hold a narrow majority in the House of Representatives.
-This special election will be conducted with a nonpartisan primary with all candidates on the ballot followed by a runoff held on a later date if no candidate receives a majority of the vote.
+The special election was conducted with all candidates on the ballot and was followed by a runoff because no candidate received a majority of the vote in the first round.